Ulmus 'Amsterdam': Description

-'Amsterdam' is a small tree, generally columnar in shape.
-The leaves, which are of average size for an elm, turn a rich yellow in autumn and remain attached to the tree for a period much longer than is normal for the genus.
+'Amsterdam' is very slender growing in its youth, with rather small, light green leaves.
+Eventually it becomes a medium-sized tree with a narrow ovate crown.
+The leaves turn a rich yellow in autumn and remain attached to the tree for a period much longer than is normal for the genus.
 The tree is also distinguished by its trunk, which widens conspicuously at the base.

 Pests and diseases

-The tree is reputed to have a 'notable' resistance to Dutch elm disease,.
+The tree has a moderate resistance to Dutch elm disease, rated as 3/5.

 Cultivation

 'Amsterdam' is perceived to be a tree ideally suited to urban locations where trees of small size are preferred.
 The cultivar has had only a very limited impact on the Dutch townscape, largely restricted to the streets of Amsterdam, notably the Weesperstraat.
 The tree is little known beyond the Netherlands.

 Etymology

 Named for the city of Amsterdam.